In economic terms, the projectile can be considered as a commodity in which Ukraine can achieve complete localization in the shortest possible time.

 This means that every hryvnia spent on the purchase of shells will not just remain in Ukraine.
 But it will also lead to economic growth of exactly one hryvnia!

-And if the state spends 1-2-3 billion dollars on the purchase of shells, while controlling the cost throughout the entire production chain, then this will lead to GDP growth for this exact purchase amount.
+And if the state spends 1-2-3 billion dollars on the purchase of shells, while controlling the cost throughout the entire production chain, then this will lead to GDP growth of exactly this purchase amount.
 At the same time, a significant part of this amount will return to the budget in the form of various taxes from the production chain itself to taxes on private consumption by industry workers.

 In general, the entire sector of the military-industrial complex of Ukraine can generate a significant part of the local component.
 By the way, the construction of fortifications has a similar maximum local component, because Ukraine has concrete and metal.
 And even civilian industrial sectors cannot achieve this level of local content.